 - Decide what you will do differently next year to enhance your marketing efforts.

 - Finally, sit down and write down a marketing plan, or at the very least, sales goals for yourself.

 It is something of a testament to our industry that so many travel consultants do so well without what every other business sees as absolutely necessary – written marketing plans.
 It begs the question- How much better would those same travel consultants do if they turned their marketing into a constant discipline instead of a part-time concern?
 How much more could you achieve if you brought a real marketing focus to your travel practice?

-Timing is everything.
+Timing is everything, especially in the time of Covid.
 It’s time to get serious about your sales and marketing training.
-Your clients will very likely be traveling this year.
+Your clients will very likely be traveling next year.
 Who will they will think to call when they do?